Axway/api-builder-docs/content/en/docs/Developer_Guide/CLI.md

 ### Commands

 All commands are as documented above.
-The only difference is that instead of `amplify builder`, the command is `api-builder`.
+The only difference is that instead of `axway builder`, the command is `api-builder`.
 For example to initialise a new project, the following command is used:

 ```
 $ api-builder init marketing_api